A list of famous and influential women, including women’s rights activists, poets, musicians, politicians, humanitarians and scientists.

-Queen Elizabeth II (1926– ) Since ascending to the British throne in 1952, Elizabeth has become the longest serving British monarch.
-She has witnessed rapid social and economic change and has been a unifying influence for Britain and the Commonwealth.
+Queen Elizabeth II (1926–2022) Elizabeth II was Britain’s longest-serving monarch (70 years) She witnessed rapid social and economic change and was been a unifying and stabilising influence for Britain and the Commonwealth.

 Billie Holiday (1915–1959) American jazz singer.
 Given the title “First Lady of the Blues” Billie Holiday was widely considered to be the greatest and most expressive jazz singer of all time.
 Her voice was moving in its emotional intensity and poignancy.
 Despite dying at the age of only 44, Billie Holiday helped define the jazz era and her recordings are still widely sold today.